DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 ### Serial dialog

-Serial dialogs contain text meant to be shown via the serial console.
+Serial dialogs contain text meant to be shown via the serial console ([[terminal]]).
 They are called serial "dialogs" because they are similar to [dialogs](#dialog) in many respects, but they are made up of plaintext alone and needn't be used for dialog specifically.

 Found within a [serial dialog block](#serial-dialog-block).